rbms-bsc/DCRMR/_pages/Title/Other-title-information.md

 If the statement appears following the statement of responsibility, transcribe it as a subsequent statement of responsibility.

 >Example:
->Statement of responsibilty relating to title proper: <CITE>compiled by Samuel Ayscough, clerk, assistant librarian of the British Museum ; in two volumes</CITE>
+>Statement of responsibility relating to title proper: <CITE>compiled by Samuel Ayscough, clerk, assistant librarian of the British Museum ; in two volumes</CITE>

 ## 1.23.36 Phrases about notes, appendices, etc.